 plural form as an alias.
 Pint takes care of that, so you don’t have to.

 Plural forms that aren’t simply built by adding a ‘s’ suffix to the singular form

 should be explicitly stated as aliases (see for example

 >>> ureg.define('myprefix- = 30 = my-')

 where the number indicates the multiplication factor.

-Units and prefixes added programmatically are forgotten when the program ends.
+Units, prefixes, aliases and dimensions added programmatically are forgotten when the program ends.